asjadnaqvi/stata-tidytuesday/README.md

 :triangular_flag_on_post: The package is still beta and may contains bugs or the full scope of error checks.

+:triangular_flag_on_post: The package requires internet since it is actively parsing stable GitHub links for information.
+Links and paths can also break so please report them.

 :triangular_flag_on_post: The package requires newer Stata versions (v17+ recommended) due to newer features in default functions.

 :triangular_flag_on_post: A helpfile currently does not exist but the use is fairly straightforward.
 See below.